Brian L. Strom: Research

 Strom's major research interest is in the field of pharmacoepidemiology, i.e., the application of epidemiologic methods to the study of drug use and effects.
-He is recognized as a founder of this field and for his pioneer work in using large automated databases for research.
-He is editor of the field's major text (now in its fifth edition) and Editor-in-Chief for Pharmacoepidemiology and Drug Safety, the official journal of the International Society for Pharmacoepidemiology.
-As one of many specific contributions, his research was pivotal in prompting the American Heart Association and American Dental Association to reverse 50 years of guidelines, and recommend against use of antibiotics to prevent infective endocarditis, instead of recommending for this widespread practice.
-In addition to writing more than 650 papers and 15 books, he has been principal investigator for more than 275 grants, including over $115 million in direct costs alone.
-Strom has been invited to give more than 450 talks outside his local area, including presentations as the keynote speaker for numerous international meetings.
+He is recognized as a founder of this field and for his pioneer work in using large, automated databases for research.
+He is editor of the field's major text (now in its seventh edition) and Editor-in-Chief for Pharmacoepidemiology and Drug Safety, the official journal of the International Society for Pharmacoepidemiology.
+As one of many specific contributions, his research was pivotal in prompting the American Heart Association and American Dental Association to reverse 50 years of guidelines and recommend against use of antibiotics to prevent infective endocarditis, instead of recommending for this widespread practice.
+In addition to writing more than 660 papers and 18 books, he has been principal investigator for more than 275 grants, including over $115 million in direct costs alone.
+Strom has been invited to give more than 465 talks outside his local area, including presentations as the keynote speaker for numerous international meetings.
 He has been a consultant to NIH, FDA, CDC, USP, AAMC, JCAHO, foreign governments, most major pharmaceutical manufacturers, and many law firms.